extrhman/gilded-rose/README.md

 Step #2 Refactor current code to be cleaner, understandable and more maintainable.
 Tests still pass

-Step #3 Adding/Modify tests for new business logic, making them fail
+Step #3 Add new conjured item and test

-Step #4 Fix the logic, Tests pass again